Ballet fantastique in two acts and four scenes

 History

-In 1874, Petipa revived Le Papillon for his star ballerina Ekaterina Vazem.
+In 1874, eleven years after Emma Livry’s death, Le Papillon was brought to Russia when it was chosen for Ekaterina Vazem.
 Petipa extended the ballet from two acts to four and Ludwig Minkus composed brand new music for Offenbach’s score.

 Vazem gives an account of Petipa’s revival in her memoirs: